YourPainkiller/TinyUrl/README.md

 # TinyUrl on Golang

-Simple tinyUrl with auth using JWT tokenks and PostgreSQL.
+Simple tinyUrl with auth using JWT tokens and PostgreSQL.